May 30th, 2017

 In between tunes, Scott spoke about anything that came to his mind, usually something that would make him laugh and make him want to share with the audience—such as the difference in the politeness of restaurant workers in the USA compared to Scotland.
 Apparently, the band must be impressed by their treatment here in the States.
 Returning then to singing, Scott’s fissured voice delivers every word with emotion, while then easily transitioning back to his musings and making us laugh.
 At one point, he made sure to give a call out to the people up in the balcony, telling them it is his preferred way to see a show- as it allows you to talk, get to the bar and easily use the bathroom.
 This was just Scott being his usual personal fun self, a born entertainer.

-Frightened Rabbit, to our delight, seem to be delivering non-stop performances since the April 2016 release of Painting of a Panic Attack.
+Frightened Rabbit, to our delight, seems to be delivering non-stop performances since the April 2016 release of Painting of a Panic Attack.
 Along the way, they have added to their fan base, receiving rightly earned radio airtime and are more than satisfying the growing audience.
-This isn’t surprising since their songs are filled with melodies of escape, independence and reinvention and have vast heartfelt choruses that are made to be shouted from the top of the earth.
+This isn’t surprising since their songs are filled with melodies of escape, independence, and reinvention and have vast heartfelt choruses that are made to be shouted from the top of the earth.
 Put all of that into a live performance and you fill the space of the industrial Brooklyn Steel with passion and incredible music whether you’re on the balcony or not!

 Article & Photos by Angelo Santoro